- Patient & Visitor Information

 - Diagnostic evaluations may include additional mammogram images, an ultrasound or MRI.

-- Diagnostics are performed on the two main campuses: Baptist and Richland.
+- Diagnostics are performed on the two main campuses: Palmetto Health Baptist and Palmetto Health Richland.?

 What if I need a biopsy?